Any screen you say?

 Now start OBS, create a new scene and then click to add a new source in that scene.
 You should now see ‘NDI Source’ as an available source in the list.

 Click ‘NDI Source’ and then name it.
 A new UI will pop up giving you the option to choose your NDI stream to pull in.
-You will probably only have one option at this point, which will be your computer running Scan Converter.
+You will probably only have one option at this point, which will be your computer running Screen Capture.
 Later, you will have more to choose from if you also send your iOS screen to OBS over NDI, more on that shortly.

 Click your NDI source from the drop down menu and adjust any bandwidth settings you need to.
-Click Ok and instantly you will see your scan converter screen in the program monitor of OBS.
+Click Ok and instantly you will see your screen capture screen in the program monitor of OBS.

 That is a live picture of your other computer screen coming over your network with no additional wiring required.
 Pretty powerful hey?
 You are now free to stream that out, record it or do whatever you want with it.

 So, we’ve got sending a computer screen from another computer sorted.
 How do we go about sending an iOS device screen to OBS?

 Head to the App Store, search for and install an app called NDI|HX Capture by Newtek.

 Open the app once installed and then hit ‘Start Broadcasting’.